 Dog Haus loves engaging in wordplay with its name.
 Since everyone knows being “in the dog house” is a bad thing, the company has made the most of it in its branding: Dog Haus – The Absolute Würst.

 The company has taken the idea of the “better burger” movement and brought it to hot dogs.
 The result is a “craft casual hot dog concept” serving up gourmet hot dogs, burgers, and fried chicken sandwiches.

 It was started by a trio of friends (Hagop Giragossian, Quasim Riaz, and André Vener) in Pasadena, California.
 It uses all-beef dogs and hand-crafted sausages with no added nitrates and served on King’s Hawaiian rolls.
 Customers may choose from signature Haus creations or customize their own dogs with all kinds of toppings.

 Haus creations include creatively named offerings such as the Sooo Cali (topped with wild arugula, spicy basil aioli, crispy onions, avocado, and tomato), the Scott Baioli (smoked bacon wrapped dog, cheddar cheese sauce, caramelized onions, and garlic aioli) and the Free Bird (turkey dog, avocado, tomato, smoked bacon, and miso ranch).
 Also on tap are craft beers focused on local offerings.

-Founded in 2010 and franchising since 2013, the number of locations currently stands at 30, all of which are in the U.S. and only one of which is company-owned.
+Founded in 2010 and franchising since 2013, the number of locations currently stands at 31, all of which are in the U.S. and none of which is company-owned.

 An Important Note About Our Methodology